-Also known as remarketing, retargeting is a popular marketing and advertising tactic that helps businesses stay visible in front of people who have shown some kind of interest in them.
+Also known as remarketing, mobile app retargeting is a popular marketing and advertising tactic that helps businesses stay visible in front of people who have shown some kind of interest in them.
 Whether they have visited their website or used their app once, retargeting is an effective way of re-engaging lost users and acquiring new ones.
 In this post, we’re going to see how mobile retargeting works, how GetSocial can help retarget app users, and which best practices are useful for effective retargeting.

 Retargeting is advertising only to people who have previously shown interest in or interacted with your business.
 For instance, all smartphone users who have visited your app’s landing page but not downloaded the app or all users who downloaded the app but never started using it.
 According to the research conducted in 2018, users typically delete apps in 5.8 days after the last use.
 Therefore, you have approximately one week to develop efficient retargeting strategies and thus retain the users.

 Benefits of Mobile App Retargeting

 - It requires less time and effort but brings more conversion than user acquisition “from scratch”.
 When using mobile retargeting, you’re working with the already existing user base, and these users have already proven their interest and loyalty.